HL7/davinci-dtr/input/pagecontent/specification.md

 The FHIR Library containing/referencing a CQL logic file can reference other needed CQL files (e.g., helper libraries) using the `relatedArtifact` field and a RelatedArtifact with a type of depends-on.
 The engine **SHALL** make available to the execution context all such referenced CQL libraries.

 #### Behavior when receiving malformed CQL
-If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine **SHALL NOT** attempt any execution of the malformed CQL, the client **SHALL** log the error, and the user **SHALL** be notified with an appropriate message indicating that population did not occur and they **SHALL** be allowed to enter the information manually either now or at a later time.
+If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine **SHALL NOT** attempt any execution of the malformed CQL, the client **SHALL** do the following:
+- Log the error.
+- Notify the user with an appropriate message indicating that the population did not occur.
+- Allow the user to enter the information manually either now or at a later time.

 The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified (see the DTR [Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) for details).
 In this case, the details property of the OperationOutcome **SHOULD** use MSG_BAD_SYNTAX to indicate syntactical errors.
 The destination of the OperationOutcome will be the endpoint the malformed CQL/Questionnaire was retrieved from.

 It is a CQL failure if the CQL cannot be executed by the app's CQL engine in the DTR client.